 To help remind yourself of things you've learned, never hesitate to incorporate cheat sheets into your programming journey.
 They're a great tool for picking up new methods and refreshing yourself on tricks you already know.

-If you're brand new to coding and looking to dip your toes into computer science before your deep dive into arrays, the CS50 Data Structure Lecture should be at the top of your watch list.
+If you're brand new to coding and looking to dip your toes into computer science before you dive into arrays, the CS50 Data Structure Lecture should be at the top of your watch list.

 CS50 is an introductory Computer Science course at Harvard university taught by David J. Malan.
 The video offers a foundational premise of the intellectual enterprises of computer science and the art of programming, with energy, depth, and clarity.